 What Causes a Power Surge?

 More often, electricity in your home will surge when an appliance cycles or turns off.
 Think: when your air conditioner completes a cycle, your washing machine finishes a load, or your stove is turned off after being on.
 These appliances were using a lot of power during their “on” cycle, so when they turn off, the rest of your home experiences a temporary surge.

-Install Surge Protectors
+1. Install Surge Protectors

-Consider Whole-Home Surge Protection
+2. Consider Whole-home Surge Protection

-Your electrician can install a whole-home surge protection system that is connected to the service panel.
+Your electrician can install a surge protection system that is connected to the service panel.
 These whole-home surge protectors act as a gateway for electrical current and prevent sudden surges.
-If too much power surges into your house, a surge protection system will send the additional current to a ground wire.
+If too much power surges into your house, a surge protection system will divert the additional current to a ground wire.

-Think About Your Outlets
+3. Think About Your Outlets